Charles Evans Hughes: Judicial Procedures Reform Bill of 1937

 Roosevelt won re-election in a landslide in the 1936 presidential election, and congressional Democrats grew their majorities in both houses of Congress.
 As the Supreme Court had already struck down both the National Industrial Recovery Act and the Agricultural Adjustment Act, the president feared that the court would next strike down other key New Deal laws, including the National Labor Relations Act of 1935 (also known as the Wagner Act) and the Social Security Act.
 In early 1937, Roosevelt proposed to increase the number of Supreme Court seats through the Judicial Procedures Reform Bill of 1937 (also known as the "court-packing plan").
 Roosevelt argued that the bill was necessary because Supreme Court justices were unable to meet their case load.
 With large Democratic majorities in both houses of Congress, Roosevelt's bill had a strong chance of passage in early 1937.
-However, the bill was poorly received by the public, as many saw the bill as power grab or as an attack on a sacrosanct institution.
+However, the bill was poorly received by the public, as many saw the bill as a power grab or as an attack on a sacrosanct institution.
 Hughes worked behind the scenes to defeat the effort, rushing important New Deal legislation through the Supreme Court in an effort to quickly uphold the constitutionality of the laws.
 He also sent a letter to Senator Burton K. Wheeler, asserting that the Supreme Court was fully capable of handling its case load.
 Hughes's letter had a powerful impact in discrediting Roosevelt's argument about the practical need for more Supreme Court justices.